stefan-hoeck/idris2-ilex/README.md

 Cell tokens are a bit more involved: We expect one or more (`plus`) printable characters (`dot`) that are also not commas (`&& not ','`) and convert them to a `Cell0` token.
-Please note that `txt'` converts a `ByteString`, so we use `toString` to convert it correctly.
+Please note that `txt` converts a `ByteString`, so we use `toString` to convert it correctly.

 ### Additional Cell Types